 Actor and Bachelor of Dramatic Art graduate George Zhao is impressing audiences around the world with his acting work and character portrayals.
 With wit, charisma and determination, it’s little wonder George has successfully climbed the competitive ladder of acting and performing; going from an Excelsia College student to holding his own right on our screens after a starring role on SBS TV’s drama-comedy series The Family Law.

-Enjoying the spoils of hard work and determination, we sat down with George to talk his key defining moments, why visibility in the media matters and his key piece of advice for those looking to pursue a career in acting.
+We sat down with George to talk about his key defining moments, why visibility in the media matters and his key piece of advice for those looking to pursue a career in acting.

 Why did you choose to study a Bachelor of Dramatic Art?